d3x0r/sack.vfs/apps/events/README.md

 This is a simple event class.
 It offers `on` to define and dispatch events; and `off` to remove events.

+On and off are also implemented statically; such that each derrived class has its own static events available.
+Options for logging, and priority are also per type.

 ## Methods